Professor Jo Setchell

-- Danson K Mwangi "One Health at the borderlands: Human-baboon interaction in Nthongoni, Eastern Kenya" PhD candidate funded by a Durham Doctoral Scholarship.
+- Danson K Mwangi "Multi-species entanglement: Human-baboon interactions in Nthongoni, eastern Kenya" PhD funded by a Durham Doctoral Scholarship.
 Passed January 2020.
 Danson is a researcher at the Primate Research Institute, Nairobi, Kenya, and began a postdoc position with the University of Arizona in January 2023

 - Pedro Mendez-Carvajal: 'A long term monitoring study to evaluate the primate conservation status in Panama using species distribution modelling and complementary information'.
 PhD funded by a Panamanian Government Scholarship.
 Passed December 2019.
 Pedro runs Fundación Pro-Conservación de los Primates Panameños, an NGO dedicated to dedicated the study and conservation of nonhuman primates in Panama and teaches primatology in Panama.

-- Miles Woodruff: 'Glucocorticoid Metabolites and GPS Radio Collar Telemetry in Wildlife Conservation: The Jane Goodall Institute Mandrill Release Project in the Republic of Congo".
+- Miles Woodruff: 'Glucocorticoid Metabolites and GPS Radio Collar Telemetry in Wildlife Conservation: The Jane Goodall Institute Mandrill Release Project in the Republic of Congo'.
 PhD in collaboration with the Jane Goodall Institute.
 Passed with minor corrections in July 2019.
 Miles is now CEO of a vegan food company.

-- Steffi Henkel: "Group recognition via olfactory cues in rhesus macaques (Macaca mulatta) and chimpanzees (Pan troglodytes)".
+- Steffi Henkel: 'Group recognition via olfactory cues in rhesus macaques (Macaca mulatta) and chimpanzees (Pan troglodytes)'.
 University of Leipzig (external supervisor).
 Awarded May 2019.
 Steffi is now a postdoc at the University of Leipzig.

 - Pete Tomlin: 'Juvenile primates in the context of their social group: a case study of chacma baboons (Papio ursinus) in an afro-montane environment'.
 PhD funded by a Leverhulme Study Abroad grant.
 Passed with minor corrections June 2016.
-Pete went on to do a post-doc at Mondika Gorilla Research Center, Republic of Congo and is now a postdoc at Sun Yat-sen University, Guangzhou, China.
+Pete went on to do a post-doc at Mondika Gorilla Research Center, Republic of Congo, then a postdoc at Sun Yat-sen University, Guangzhou, China.

-- Sian Waters: "Population Status, Ecology and Conservation of Barbary macaques in the Rif Mountains, Morocco".
+- Sian Waters: 'Population Status, Ecology and Conservation of Barbary macaques in the Rif Mountains, Morocco'.
 PhD funded by the Zoological Society of Edinburgh.
 Awarded December 2014.
-Sian runs Barbary Macaque Awareness and Conservation.
+Sian is director of the NGO Barbary Macaque Awareness and Conservation.

-- Caroline Howlett: "The 2D:4D ratio & social behaviour in female chacma baboons".
+- Caroline Howlett: 'The 2D:4D ratio & social behaviour in female chacma baboons'.
 MSc by Research passed May 2013.
-Caroline went on to do her PhD at the University of Kent, and is now studying for her PhD at Kent, extending her work on 2D:4D ratios in primates.
+Caroline went on to do her PhD at the University of Kent, and is now a lecturer at the University of Essex.

-- Emilie Fairet: "Human-wildlife conflict and its implications for the management of protected areas: A case study in Loango National Park, Gabon".
+- Emilie Fairet: 'Human-wildlife conflict and its implications for the management of protected areas: A case study in Loango National Park, Gabon'.
 PhD funded by a Durham Doctoral Scholarship.
 Awarded December 2012.
-Emilie went on to work for SFM Safari Gabon, developing eco-tourism projects, and is now is now Programme Coordinator for the Wildlife Conservation Society in the Republic of Congo.
+Emilie went on to work for SFM Safari Gabon, developing eco-tourism projects, then as Programme Coordinator for the Wildlife Conservation Society in the Republic of Congo.

-Département Primatologie, Centre Internationale de Recherches Médicales, Franceville, Gabon (long-term, interdisciplinary studies of semi-free-ranging mandrills)
+Centre de Primatologie, Centre Interdisciplinaire de Recherches Médicales, Franceville, Gabon.
+Long-term, interdisciplinary studies of semi-free-ranging mandrills.

-Dr Elena Cunningham, NYU College of Dentistry (darting primates)
+Dr Elena Cunningham, NYU College of Dentistry.
+Improving capture methods for primates.